junxit/us-congress-bills-114/bill.md

 # H.R.
 4245

-> To exempt exportation of certain echinoderms and mollusks from licensing requirements under the Endangered Species Act of 1973.
+> To exempt importation and exportation of sea urchins and sea cucumbers from licensing requirements under the Endangered Species Act of 1973.

 ## § 1.
 Exemption of exportation of certain echinoderms and mollusks from permission and licensing requirements